pranav-ap/udacity_driver/README.md

 ## Training

-As per the instructions, the model was trained on data collected from the first track.
+The simulator supports two tracks.
+The model was trained on data collected from the first track.
+The second track is used for testing.

-- The optimizer used is SGD with momentum of 0.9.
-- The ReduceLROnPlateau scheduler was used

-The model is fully convolutional, i.e. it does not use linear layers.
-It uses strided convolutions to reduce spatial dimensions.
+Since most of the turns in the tracks are left turns, we have an imbalanced dataset.
+To address this, I used data augmentation to generate more right turns by using image flips, along with other standard augmentations like adding noises, brightness, and contrast adjustments.

+The model used is based on the one used in the NVIDIA End to End Learning for Self-Driving Cars paper.

-It uses Batch norm to make the training stable.
+The model is fully convolutional and uses Batch norm to make the training stable.
 The activation function used is ELU.

-The final layer uses tanh as the activation function as the output is scaled to `[-1, 1]`.
+The final layer is a tanh activation function because it scales the output to `[-1, 1]`.

-The training was performed on Google Colab.
-You can find a video of the model running is in this repo.
-This project uses the version 2 of the simulator as you suggested on Moodle.
+The optimizer used is SGD with momentum of 0.9 along with the ReduceLROnPlateau scheduler.